 QWAC and QSeal

 The eIDAS certificates referred to in this document are SSL Certificates with dedicated protection profiles that allow them to be used in the PSD2 context.
 To achieve the PSD2 security requirements, banks and PSD2 service providers will use Qualified Certificates for Websites and Qualified Certificates for Electronic Seals.
 Those certificates will be issued by Qualified Trust Service Providers (QTSPs) based on the new technical standard, ETSI TS 119 495.
 Qualified Certificates enable identification and verification of the payment institution by a third party.
-Identification will be based on the legal name of an organization, registration number and its main role(s) in the payments space.
+Identification will be based on the legal name of an organization, its registration number, and its main role(s) in the payments space.

 There are two types of such Certificates: